 Having saved up two whole weeks’ pocket money, the wet Monday S&D was released, I skipped off from Springfield School to buy it.
 I bought the limited edition poster sleeve – my very own First Day Cover, if you like (though the records soon replaced stamp collecting in my affections) – for 99p from Virgin Megastore in Central Milton Keynes.

 And just to see the sleeve, with the randy, dandy highwayman image and the fold-out poster, and the stills from that video was magical.
 The B-side, Beat My Guest, was an old punk number with yodelling.
 It’s still one of the greatest flip sides ever made.

-The following week my best classmate, Andy Goldberg, had heard the chart preview BBC Radio 1 used to air on a Tuesday lunchtime, and came into the TV room and blurted out, “Steve, Stand & Deliver’s gone straight in at No.1!”
+The following week, my Springfield classmate, Craig Margrove, had heard the chart preview BBC Radio 1 used to air on a Tuesday lunchtime, and came into the TV room and blurted out, “Steve, Stand & Deliver’s gone straight in at No.1!”
 I played the shit out of that single for as long as I could.
 Until the next Ant single, Prince Charming, came out, in fact.
-And ridicule is nothing to be scared of!”
+And ridicule is nothing to be scared of.”

 The first gig I went to

 “It was April 1984.
 I went to a place called the Dunstable Queensway Hall, which is near where I spent my school years, just outside Milton Keynes in Buckinghamshire.
-Me and my fellow ‘weird’ pals, Andy Murray and Alison Ward, got the coach from MK in full make-up and androgynous get-up.
+Me and my fellow ‘weird’ pals, Andy Murray and the two Alisons, Ward and McDermott, got the National Express from MK in full make-up and androgynous get-up.